IsaacCavallaro/IsaacCavallaro_T2_A1-B/Part_B.md

-# Identify and explain the workings of TWO sorting algorithms and discuss and compare their performance/efficiency (i.e. Big O) (300-500)
+# Identify and explain the workings of TWO sorting algorithms and discuss and compare their performance/efficiency

 ### Link to repo containing code can be found [here:](https://github.com/IsaacCavallaro/IsaacCavallaro_T2_A1-B)